michael-kricheldorf/flare-forecast.github.io-wiki/Manage-Files-on-S3-Using-RClone.md

 rclone mount s3jetstream: /home/ubuntu/s3 &
 ```

-Then, you can work with it as a regular directory with subdirectories and files:
+Then, you can work with it as a regular directory with subdirectories and files.
+You can use your operating system GUI file manager, too.

 ```bash
 $ cd /home/ubuntu/s3